GenieFramework/Genie.jl/docs/content/Working_with_Genie_apps/index.md

 Adding your code to the `routes.jl` file or placing it into the `lib/` folder works great for small projects, where you want to quickly publish some features on the web.
 But for larger projects we're better off using Genie's MVC structure.
 By employing the Module-View-Controller design pattern we can break our code in modules with clear responsibilities.
 Modular code is easier to write, test and maintain.

 ---

-## Check the code

-The code for the example app being built in the upcoming paragraphs can be accessed at: <https://github.com/essenciary/Genie-Searchlight-example-app>

----